On Liberty | Season 2

 We welcome David Kelly.
 Sinologist and social scientist David Kelly joined us to discuss Xi Jinping, his grip on power, his undeclared war on Australian exports, and what an incoming Joe Biden administration may mean for US-China relations.

-We welcomed Tom Switzer, in the first of our two part series to discuss the US Elections.
+We welcome Tom Switzer, in the first of our two part series to discuss the US Elections.

 Carlos D’Abrera joined us On Liberty to discuss the pandemic’s effect on homelessness, mental health and suicide.

-We welcomed John Anderson, former Leader of the National Party and Deputy Prime Minister.
+We welcome John Anderson, former Leader of the National Party and Deputy Prime Minister.

 On Liberty Extra a one-off live webinar hosted by CIS Research Glenn will speak with Peter Achterstraat AM, the inaugural NSW Commissioner for Productivity.
 Peter has recently launched a Green Paper, tilled Continuing the productivity discussion

-This week Salvatore Babones speakers to, Peter Kurti.
+Salvatore Babones speaks to, Peter Kurti.
 Peter will discuss his recent paper Cancelled!
 How ideological cleansing threatens Australia and his recent article, Beware the sinister dangers of cancel culture.

-This week, On Liberty, host Salvatore Babones will spoke with Dr Oliver Hartwich, Executive Director of fellow free-market think tank The New Zealand Initiative in Wellington.
+Host Salvatore Babones spoke with Dr Oliver Hartwich, Executive Director of fellow free-market think tank The New Zealand Initiative in Wellington.
 Join us as we ask how did NZ got through Covid?
 What kind of leader Jacinda Ardern is? and where the challenges lay for NZ in the coming years?

 On Liberty Extra, a one-off live webinar hosted by CIS Indigenous program director, Jacinta Nampijinpa Price.
 In this webinar, Jacinta will speak with Nyunggai Warren Mundine, Chairman and Managing Director of Nyungga Black Group, political strategist and author of recent CIS paper ‘It’s The Economy, Stupid: Economic participation only way to Close the Gap.’